wireviz/WireViz/README.md

 mywire.html       HTML page with wiring diagram and BOM embedded
 ```

+### Syntax description

+A description of the WireViz YAML input syntax can be found [here](syntax.md).

 ### (Re-)Building the example projects

-If you would like to rebuild all of the included demos, examples and tutorials, use the ```build_examples.py``` script:
+If you would like to rebuild all of the included demos, examples and tutorials, use the `build_examples.py` script:

 ```cd src/wireviz
 ./build_examples.py
 ```

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md)

 ## Status

-This is very much a [work in progress](https://github.com/formatc1702/WireViz/projects/1).
+This is very much a work in progress.
 Source code, API, syntax and functionality may change wildly at any time.

-## Requirements

-Developed and tested using Python 3.7; might not work with older Python versions.

-Ubuntu 18.04 LTS users in particular may need to separately install Python 3.7 or above, as that comes with Python 3.6 as the included system Python install.

 ## License